jventures-jdn/token-generator/readme.md

 ### CI/CD

-- [ ] setup gcloud, cloudflare configuration
+- [ ] setup cloudflare configuration for web deployment
+- [x] setup glcoud configuration for api for deployment
 - [ ] setup secrets for github actions
 - [ ] setup dockerfile for frontend
 - [x] setup dockerfile for backend
 - [x] make hardhat runable in backend container
 - [x] make changeset release version when merge to main
 - [ ] make changeset publish to npm when merge to main
-- [ ] github actions for build, test, deploy
+- [x] github actions for build, test, deploy
 - [x] github actions for release package
 - [ ] github actions for publish package